vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

   - A shared datastore with sufficient capacity for the control plane and worker node VM files.
 - Network Time Protocol (NTP) service running on all hosts and vCenter.
 - A user account with **Modify cluster-wide configuration** permissions.
-- NSX Advanced Load Balancer 22.1.2 OVA downloaded from [customer connect](https://customerconnect.vmware.com/) portal and readily available for deployment.
+- NSX Advanced Load Balancer 22.1.2 OVA downloaded from [Broadcom Support](https://support.broadcom.com) portal and readily available for deployment.

 > **Note** Tanzu Kubernetes Grid nodes will unable to resolve hostname with the “.local” domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623).

-For additional information on general prerequisites, see [vSphere with Tanzu product documentation](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-concepts-planning/GUID-7FF30A74-DDDD-4231-AAAE-0A92828B93CD.html).
+For additional information on general prerequisites, see [vSphere with Tanzu product documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-iaas-control-plane-concepts-and-planning-8-0/requirements-for-enabling-a-single-cluster-supervisor/requirements-for-cluster-supervisor-deployment-with-nsx-advanced-load-balancer-and-vds-networking.html).

 ### <a id=network-requirements> </a> Network Requirements